congnd/TIL/iOS/troubleshooting.md

 ### By default, UIGestureRecognizer cancels touches when it detected the gesture
 If you to handle touches even after a particular gesture recognizer has detected a gesture, you can set the `cancelsTouchesInView` to `false`

+### dSYM uploading for crash report tools
+- Make sure that you are generating dSYM files when building the app even for archive or development
+- You can check for the generated DSYM files in the product folder of your project
+- Each target has its own debug symbols file, so be sure to upload all of them
+- Use the metadata find command `mdfind` to find the missing UUID
+- Show metadata of a file `mdls path/to/file`